Palaeotherium: Dentition

-Derived palaeotheres are generally diagnosed as having selenolophodont (selenodont-lophodont ridge form) upper molars (M/m) and selenodont (crescent-shaped ridge form) lower molars that are mesodont, or medium-crowned, in height.
-The canines (C/c) strongly protrude and are separated from the premolars (P/p) by medium to long diastemata (gaps between two close teeth) and from the incisors (I/i) by short ones in both the upper and lower dentition.
+Derived palaeotheres are generally diagnosed as having selenolophodont (selenodont-lophodont ridge form) upper molars and selenodont (crescent-shaped ridge form) lower molars that are mesodont, or medium-crowned, in height.
+The canines strongly protrude and are separated from the premolars by medium to long diastemata (gaps between two close teeth) and from the incisors by short ones in both the upper and lower dentition.
 The other teeth are paired closely with each other in both the upper and lower rows.
 The dental formula of Palaeotherium is for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.

 The incisors are shovel-shaped and, like in modern horses, are used for chewing at right angles in relation to their longitudinal axes.
 They have no cutting functions but instead are used for grasping food akin to how tweezers grasp items.
 The canines are proportionally large and dagger-shaped.
 They were probably not used for cutting or chewing given how they are oriented, but may have been used in self-defence and conspecific fights.
 The decreased length of the postcanine diastema in Palaeotherium and the equid subfamily Anchitheriinae may be correlated with increases in body size.
 This trend may be due to the necessity to improve chewing performances through molarization and proportional size increases of the premolars.
 Postcanine diastemata are strongly reduced in early species such as P. castrense; in later species, they vary from small (P. crassum, P. curtum) to large (P. medium, P. magnum).
 The separation of cheek teeth from the incisors and canines attests to their independent and specific chewing functions.

 The premolars and preceding deciduous teeth both tend to have molarized forms (meaning molar-like shapes) and have newly developing hypocone cusps on them.
 The forms of the deciduous premolars (dP) of juvenile Palaeotherium and other palaeotheriines distinguish them from the earlier pachynolophines, where the dP^{2}-dP^{4} of juvenile P. renevieri and P. magnum are both molarized and four-cusped (although dP^{1} is triangular).
 Late Eocene species of Palaeotherium tend to have more molariform premolars.
 The non-molarized premolars are composed of four to five cusps (one to two external, two intermediate, and one internal) while the molarized premolars and molars have six cusps (two external, two intermediate, and two internal).
 The upper molars are medium-crowned (shorter than those of modern equids) and have ectolophs (crests or ridges of upper molar teeth) that are about twice the height of the inner cusps and curve into a W shape.
 The W-shaped ectolophs themselves are made up of two articulated crescents.
 The lower molarized premolars and molars are about half as wide as their upper counterparts.
 The mesostyle cusp (a small cusp type) present in the molars thicken from M^{1} to M^{3}.
 The lingual lobes (or divisions) in the upper molars are closely aligned with the ectolophs.